How To Write An Email

 Don’t: Have lengthy paragraphs (seven sentences)]

 Keep your emails short.
 A good rule of thumb is to keep them no longer than three paragraphs long.
-Keep in mind that people are often busy and that you may not always get a response, so don’t take it personally if one doesn’t come back to you right away.
+Remember that people are often busy, and you may not always get a response, so don’t take it personally if one doesn’t come back to you immediately.
 And for heaven’s sake, don’t send more than one email in a row without giving the recipient a chance to respond!
-They have their own life too, after all.
+They have their own life, too, after all.

 It is important to remember that people will have to spend time reading your email, so try not to make it too wordy.
 The more links you include in your email, the more time the reader will need to spend with the message.
-Make sure that when you do include links, they are relevant and worth the readers’ time before adding them.
+Make sure that when you have connections, they are relevant and worth the readers’ time before adding them.

-If you want to attach a document to an email message, it is important to know that attachments can clutter your inbox and they are often hard for recipients to open.
+If you want to attach a document to an email message, it is essential to know that attachments can clutter your inbox and are often hard for recipients to open.
 Instead, consider uploading the attachment to a file-sharing service like Dropbox or Google Drive.
 In addition, if you would like your recipient to have access to the document after they open it in their browser, send them a link instead of an attachment.
-This way you will be able to track how many people have opened the document.
-Finally, try not to attach documents that are larger than 10 MB as this could cause problems with delivery.
+This way, you can track how many people have opened the document.
+Finally, try not to attach documents more significant than 10 MB, as this could cause problems with delivery.